 Gender: Melanoma is more common in men, but that varies by age.
 For those younger than 50, women are at higher risk.
 For those older, men are.

-More than 92% of patients survive at least five years after diagnosis with melanoma.
+More than 93% of patients survive at least five years after diagnosis with melanoma compared with the general population.
+This figure does not factor in the risk of dying from something else.
 The rate is 99% for patients diagnosed before the cancer has spread from its original site.
 Those diagnosed after cancer has spread to lymph nodes or other parts tend to have shorter survival times.